Angela Reitsma Bick, Editor-in-chief

 Derek Schuurman, Columnist

-Derek Schuurman worked in industry for several years as an electrical engineer and later completed a Ph.D. in electrical engineering in the area of robotics and computer vision.
+Derek Schuurman worked in industry for several years as an electrical engineer and completed a PhD in the area of robotics and computer vision.
 His interest in computers began in his early teens with his first computer, a ZX-81.
 Besides his technical pursuits, he has taught and written about a Christian perspective of technology.
-He is the author of a recent book which explores a Christian perspective of computer technology entitled Shaping a Digital World: Faith, Culture and Computer Technology published by InterVarsity Press.
-He is currently an associate professor of computer science at Redeemer University College.
-He along with his wife and four children live in Hamilton, Ontario
+He is the author of a recent book which explores a Christian perspective of computer technology entitled Shaping a Digital World: Faith, Culture and Computer Technology.
+He has taught computer science at Redeemer University College and at Dordt College and is currently a professor of computer science at Calvin College.
+He is a Canadian, but is currently living in Grand Rapids, Michigan with his family.

 Emily Cramer, Columnist